 The artefacts and narratives of black queer women rarely surface in archives and art historical canons.
 Yet, as Katherine McKittrick notes in “Mathematics Black Life,” the genealogies of the black folks—of black life—are to be found in archives.
-At Artexte, researcher in residence, Yaniya Lee, seeks to reconcile this absence and presence as she follows the trace of blackness and black cultural production in the collection.
+At Artexte, researcher in residence, Yaniya Lee follows the trace of blackness and black cultural production in the collection.
 To respect the fugitive tendency of blackness means this cannot be a project of capture—at best Lee hopes to find the movement and temporary resting places of a black archival presence, and to map a trajectory of dislocations.

 This sited research begins with several questions: How does the Artexte collection hold black cultural production?
 What is contained that the labels do not name?
 What are the ways in which black arts practices remain outside capture?
 What does archival work mean for black folks?

 Yaniya Lee is a writer and critic interested in the potential of collective organizing and collaboration for making visible–and undoing–institutional power.
 Her interdisciplinary research questions critical-reading practices and reexamines Canadian art histories.
 She has written about art for Art in America, Vogue, Flash, FADER, Vulture, VICE Motherboard, Canadian Art, C Magazine and Chatelaine.
 In November 2019, Lee and curator Denise Ryner co-convened the Bodies, Borders, Fields Symposium in Toronto.
 The 3-day series of workshops, performances and talks revisited a 1967 roundtable conversation on the theme of “black.”
 In the fall of 2020, Lee and Ryner guest-edited Chroma, a special issue of Canadian Art magazine dedicated to black artists and black art histories.